sssethi-dg/chatragi/README.md

 ## Contribution Status

-This project is currently under active private development.
+> ⚠️ This repository is currently **read-only**.

-Public contributions are not open yet, but I do plan to support community involvement in a future release.
+> Contributions, issues, and pull requests are disabled until a future release.
-Feel free to follow along — and stay tuned for updates!
+> Feel free to clone, explore, and use the project locally!

 ---